Loma Linda University currently offers three Post Professional Physical Therapy program options:

 Requests to waive the requirement for an approved test of English proficiency must be submitted to the University Academic Affairs Committee.
 The request must include adequate justification for the waiver.
 An applicant may be not offered acceptance before the waiver request is approved.

 To be eligible for these programs you must have graduated from a 4 (or more) year BS program in physical therapy.
 You will need to make certain an official mark sheet is sent to the Office of Admissions, School of Allied Health Professions.
 An official mark sheet can ONLY be issued by the affiliating university that legislated your course of study; the official mark sheet CANNOT be issued by the affiliated college at which your study actually occurred.
 LLU Policy mandates that the affiliated university must mail the transcripts directly to Loma Linda University.
-Official transcripts that are send by your college or university transcripts that are sent or hand carried by you must be, unfortunately, considered unofficial.
+Official transcripts that are sent by your college or university transcripts that are sent or hand carried by you must be, unfortunately, considered unofficial.

-FOREIGN EVALUATION CENTERS
+FOREIGN EVALUATION CENTER

 World Education Services